rancher-sandbox/sbombastic/docs/user-guide/vex.md

 If, for some reasons, you want to disable some of them, you can just patch their `spec.enabled` to `false`.

-This will let SBOMbastic exclude the `VEXHub` resource when scanning the registries.
+This will let SBOMscanner exclude the `VEXHub` resource when scanning the registries.

 Here's the command to disable a `VEXHub` resource: